 Does The Blood Connection require both 16 and 17 year olds to have parental consent?

-The State of South Carolina requires 16 year olds to have written parental or legal guardian consent to donate blood.
 The Blood Connection is required by law to collect parental consent forms from all 16 year old donors.
 17 year olds are not required to have consent.
-Parental consent is a one-time requirement.

 How can I obtain a parental consent form?